cefn/watchable/packages/nevermore/README.md

 # Nevermore - Controller for async pipelines

 `Nevermore` controls when async tasks are run.

-It has APIs for ad-hoc async functions and for (potentially-infinite) batch async operations.
+It has a `createExecutorStrategy` API to regulate the execution of ordinary async functions by creating an equivalent function (an executor) that wraps the original with scheduling, timeout, retry and other regulating behaviours.

+Alternatively it has the generator-based `createSettlementSequence` to regulate (potentially-infinite) batches of jobs that are yielded just-in-time as capacity limits allow.

 ## Install